The MSC seeks to reward best practice in fisheries management and support fisheries that are working to improve their management systems.

 Independent observation of catches

-However, fisheries that meet all of the following criteria will be required to have independent observation that covers at least 30% of annual fishing operations:
+In these instances, fisheries that meet the following criteria will be required to have independent observation that covers at least 30% of annual fishing operations:

 - Managed by regional fisheries management organisations (RFMO)

 A lower coverage level may be considered only if it has been designed specifically to ensure the precise estimation of catches and is based on credible and transparent scientific research.

 Fisheries with full coverage of independent observation will be considered to be operating at a state-of-the-art level (SG100).